Samuel-Ovuehor/A-Unified-Dual-Stream-Framework/README.md

+This repository is still in progress......

-# A Unified Calibration-Aware Dual-Stream Framework for Heterogeneous and Imbalanced Medical Image Classification
+# A Unified Dual-Stream Framework for Heterogeneous and Imbalanced Medical Image Classification

 This repository contains the implementation accompanying the paper:

-**A Unified Calibration-Aware Dual-Stream Framework for Heterogeneous and Imbalanced Medical Image Classification**

 The code provides the complete experimental pipeline used for model training, hyperparameter optimisation, validation, evaluation, visualisation, and final production-model training.